waleedahmad/laravel-pinterest/README.md

 > The terms `client_id` and `client_secret` are in this case `app_id` and `app_secret`.

 ## Installation
-This Package is available on Composer.
+The Pinterest API wrapper is available on Composer.

 ```
 composer require waleedahmad/laravel-pinterest
 ```

-## Usage
+## Configuration
 Add service provider for `$providers[]` array in `config/app.php` array.
 ```php
 'providers' => [